 We investigated the prognostic significance of sarcopenia and the relationship between sarcopenia and the pathological factor, LVI, which was the only independent risk factor for cancer death in 123 UTUC patients who underwent RNU.
-The results obtained demonstrated that among the pre-operative clinical factors tested, only sarcopenia was independently associated with LVI positivity in surgical specimens of RNU.
+The results obtained demonstrated that among the preoperative clinical factors tested, only sarcopenia was independently associated with LVI positivity in surgical specimens of RNU.

-Two previous studies investigated the relationship between sarcopenia and prognosis of advanced UC including bladder cancer and UTUC.
+Two previous studies investigated the relationship between sarcopenia and prognosis of advanced UC, including bladder cancer and UTUC.
 One of these studies reported that sarcopenia predicted poor CSS in 100 metastatic UC patients treated with systemic chemotherapy, 28 (44%) of whom had metastatic UTUC.9 The other study identified sarcopenia as an independent predictor for overall survival in 88 UC patients with cT4 and/or metastasis to the lymph nodes/distant organs, 46 (52%) of whom had UTUC.
-10 There have only been two studies on the prognostic significance of sarcopenia with a focus on the UTUC patient population that underwent RNU.
-Ishihara et al. reported that 90 out of 137 (65.7%) UTUC patients who underwent RNU were diagnosed with sarcopenia and were predicted to have worse relapse-free survival, CSS, and overall survival, and this relationship was slightly stronger for patients with a higher pT stage.11 Fukushima et al. showed that 47 out of 81 (58%) UTUC patients treated with RNU had sarcopenia, and correlations between the presence or absence of sarcopenia and cancer-specific death as well as overall death were observed in patients with locally advanced disease ($\geq pT3$ or pN+), but not in those with organ-confined disease (<pT3N0/x).12 On the other hand, our study did not show the independence of sarcopenia on the prediction of cancer-specific death after RNU in patients with UTUC.
-The main reason for this difference was presumably due to the different study populations and designs.
-Our study focused on non-metastatic UTUC patients and excluded pathological node-positive patients, leading to a more favorable population.
-In the present study, the CSS rate was higher than in other studies; the 5-year CSS rate of patients with sarcopenia was 77.9% in our study, 57.1% in that by Ishihara et al., and 69% in that by Fukushima et al..
-Another reason was that the strong prognostic indicator of LVI13-15 was not evaluated by Ishihara et al..
-In our study, LVI was the only independent predictor for cancer-specific death and sarcopenia independently predicted the LVI status.
+There have only been two studies on the prognostic significance of sarcopenia with a focus on the UTUC patient population that underwent RNU.
+Ishihara et al reported that 90 of 137 (65.7%) UTUC patients who underwent RNU were diagnosed with sarcopenia and were predicted to have worse relapse-free survival, CSS, and overall survival, and that this relationship was slightly stronger for patients with a higher pT stage.
+Fukushima et al showed that 47 of 81 (58%) UTUC patients treated with RNU had sarcopenia, and correlations between the presence or absence of sarcopenia and CSS, as well as OS were observed in patients